Seiya Suzuki Player Props: Cubs vs. Athletics

-On Monday, Seiya Suzuki (on the back of going 0-for-4) and the Chicago Cubs face the Oakland Athletics, whose starting pitcher will be Kyle Muller.
-First pitch is at 9:40 PM ET.
+After going 3-for-5 with an RBI in his last game, Seiya Suzuki and the Chicago Cubs take on the Oakland Athletics (who will start Ken Waldichuk) at 9:40 PM ET on Tuesday.

-In his last game he had a hitless showing (0-for-4) against the Dodgers.
+In his most recent game, he had three hits (going 3-for-5 with an RBI) against the Athletics.

 Seiya Suzuki Game Info & Props vs. the Athletics